Creating a Cultural Institution

 During the summer, books and plants line tables and shelves in the main gallery.
 During the rest of the year, the space hosts contemporary art exhibitions, live readings, screenings and performances, with plenty of room to relax and enjoy beer or wine.

-This is Sector 2337, a space that sells beer, wine and books to support The Green Lantern Press, a nonprofit publishing company and art gallery.
+This is Sector 2337, a space that sells beverages and books to support The Green Lantern Press, a nonprofit publishing company and art gallery.
 It also serves as a social gathering place, hosting three contemporary art exhibitions, publishing three books of poetry and art, and presenting roughly 50 evening events per year.

 King and Picard, a husband and wife team, are the St. John’s College graduates running the operation.